Jintekki/sins2-ts-dataminer/README.md

 - `npm run dev`

 Assuming your environment variables have been set, the program will run and create the JSON files in the directory above your local repo.
+The program will automatically re-run whenever you save as long as you keep the console up.

 # .env